MarinaTro/ReactProject/README.md

 # newRepo
-this is my new repo
+this is my new repo.
+This is good!